klaatu01/serverless-rebar/README.md

 # Serverless Rebar

-A scaffolding tool for rust serverless projects.
+Zero Configuration scaffolding tool for serverless rust projects.

 ## About

-Rebar reads the functions object of your `serverless.yml`, creates a file for each function and does its best to try and provide a relevant `main.rs` depending on the function's [event](https://www.serverless.com/framework/docs/providers/aws/guide/events)
+Rebar uses your `serverless.yml` to create handler templates for a variety of [AWS Lambda Events](https://www.serverless.com/framework/docs/providers/aws/guide/events).

 Cool... but why?

-Well, the problem with rust + lambda is that each function needs to be its own binary.
-Here is one pattern that I have found to work well:
+Well, the problem with rust + lambda is that each function needs to be its own binary:

 ```
 rust-sls/
     ├── cargo.toml
-    ├── serverless.yaml
-    ├── common/
-    │   ├── cargo.toml
-    │   └── src/
-    │       └── lib.rs
-    ├── handler-a/
-    │   ├── cargo.toml
-    │   └── src/
-    │       └── main.rs
-    └── handler-b/
-        ├── cargo.toml
+    ├── serverless.yml
     └── src/
+        └── bin/
+            ├── handler_a.rs
-            └── main.rs
+            └── handler_b.rs
 ```

-Keeping all of the application logic in a shared library `common`.
-Each handler has its own `main.rs` that references this `common` lib.

 ## Installation